James Romain

-James Romain (born August 6, 1987) is an American football defensive back who is currently a free agent.
-He played college football at Delaware State University and attended Far Rockaway High School in New York City.
+James Romain (born August 6, 1987) is an American former professional football defensive back who played for the Philadelphia Soul of the Arena Football League (AFL).
+He played college football at Delaware State University.

 Early life

-Romain attended Far Rockaway High School, where he played football as a running back.
+Romain attended Far Rockaway High School in New York City, where he played football as a running back.

 College career

 Romain played for the Hudson Valley Vikings from 2005 to 2006.
 Romain transferred to Delaware State, where he played from 2007 to 2008.
 He was the team's starter his senior year and helped the Hornets to 15 wins.
 He played in 23 games during his career, including 11 starts at cornerback.
 Romain was named a 2006 Preseason All-American.

 Professional career

 Fairbanks Grizzlies

 Romain played for the Fairbanks Grizzlies in 2011.
 Romain had 11 interceptions as a rookie and forced 3 fumbles, along with 3 Touchdowns earning him First Team All-IFL honors.

 Green Bay Blizzard

 On January 12, 2012, Romain signed with the Green Bay Blizzard.
 Romain had 57 tackles and 4 interceptions on the season.